-- 8.8 South Northants' draft SPD on Wind Turbines in the Open Countryside contains a section relating to shadow flicker and reflected light which states that proposals should ensure that shadow flicker does not affect residential properties.
-Shadow flicker may occur within ten times the rotor diameter of a turbine, so turbines should be located to avoid these locations. - 8.9 Fenland District Council's Wind Turbine Development Policy Guidance sets out that proposals for wind turbines should ensure that shadow flicker does not affect any residential properties, A roads or B roads.
+- 8.8 South Northants'Northamptonshire'sdraft SPD on Wind Turbines in the Open Countryside contains a section relating to shadow flicker and reflected light which states that proposals should ensure that shadow flicker does not affect residential properties.
+Shadow flicker may occur within ten times the rotor diameter of a turbine, so turbines should be located to avoid these locations.
+Where this is not possible planning conditions will be used to require a shadow flicker mitigation scheme, unless it can be demonstrated that shadow flicker effects would not be experience within habitable rooms within any dwelling. - 8.9 Fenland District Council's Wind Turbine Development Policy Guidance sets out that proposals for wind turbines should ensure that shadow flicker does not affect any residential properties, A roads or B roads.
 Shadow flicker can affect properties within 130° either side of north and may occur within ten times the rotor diameter of a turbine, so turbines should be located to avoid these locations.